Best Things to Do in Cincinnati, July 2025

 If you’re looking for some July fun in Cincinnati, we’ve got you covered!
 Summer is here and it’s time to get outside and play!
-July events not to be missed: the Celtic Festival, Cincinnati Burger Week, Goettafest, artisan markets, and much more!
+July events not to be missed: Cincinnati Burger Week, Goettafest, artisan markets, and much more!

 The lobby of Union Terminal with an American flag and a title of July Things to Do in Cincinnati overlaid